 U is for Unbelievable, the amount politicians think you can live on

 V is for Vinnies, the clothing boutique of choice for most single mothers

 W is for Wild side, staying up past 10pm on a school night

 W is also for Would, as in I would talk to my ex but I don’t speak moron

 Y is for Y did I choose to live like this?

-Z is for Zone Out: what single mothers do when other women start talking about their cleaner or their nanny
+Z is for Zone Out: what single mums do when married breeders talk about their cleaner